brothers-DAO/bro-token/README.md

 (Expected $BRO initial price = 25.0 KDA)

 ## Contracts and Governance
 - **token contract**: Governance by a multi-sig...
-And after some days/week govenrnance will completely be disabled and crontract locked.
+And after some days/weeks governance will completely be disabled and contract locked.
 - **pre-sales contract**: Governance by a multi-sig...
 Temporary contract.
-Will have no more usage after and of pre-sales.
+Will have no more usage after pre-sales.
 - **public-treasury contract**: Governance by a multi-sig.
 There is no plan to lock the governance...
 Allowing to upgrade treasury management's policy.